awsdocs/aws-java-developer-guide-v2/doc_source/examples-s3-presign.rst

 Next create a :aws-java-class:`GetObjectRequest <services/s3/model/GetObjectRequest>` object
 and specify the bucket name and key name.
 In addition, create a :aws-java-class:`GetObjectPresignRequest <services/s3/presigner/model/GetObjectPresignRequest>` object that can be executed at a later time without requiring additional signing or authentication.
+When you create this object, you can specify the time in minutes that the bucket can be accessed without using AWS credentials by invoking the *signatureDuration* method (as shown in the following code example).

 Invoke the aws-java-class:`S3Presigner <services/s3/presigner/S3Presigner>` object's *presignGetObject* method to create a :aws-java-class:`PresignedPutObjectRequest <services/s3/presigner/model/PresignedPutObjectRequest>` object.
 You can invoke this object's *url* method to obtain the URL to use.
 Once you have the URL, you can use standard HTTP Java logic to read the contents of the bucket, as shown